-Actions under this Specific objective will support specializations in family medicine, radiology and emergency medicine in Community Health Centers in the target areas defined below, as a serious deficit in Croatian medical specializations system along with sub specializations, particularly in the field of primary health care (i.e. primary paediatrics, primary gynaecology etc).
+Actions under this Specific objective will support specializations in family medicine, radiology and emergency medicine in Community Health Centres in the target areas defined below, as a serious deficit in Croatian medical specialisations system along with sub specialisations, particularly in the field of primary health care (i.e. primary paediatrics, primary gynaecology etc).

-Specialization is a part of general medical education of 4-5 years of duration, followed after certain period of internship and professional exam.
-Support will be given through schemes for graduated physicians to cover the costs for their specializations and incentivize them to accept the employment in less attractive areas.
-They will be obliged to work in deprived areas for 5 years which will be monitored by the Ministry of Health on national level in order to achieve the sustainability of the ESF actions.
+Specialisation is a part of general medical education of 4-5 years of duration, followed after certain period of internship and professional exam.
+Support will be given through schemes for graduated physicians to cover the costs for their specialisations and incentivise them to accept the employment in less attractive areas.
+They will be obliged to work in deprived areas for 5 years which will be monitored by the Ministry responsible for health on national level in order to achieve the sustainability of the ESF actions.